-You finally feel like you’ve got the hang of tracking your assets.
-All of your employees are on the same page and know how to update your database, your software is configured to fit your needs, and things are running smoothly.
+You finally feel like you've got the hang of tracking your assets.
+All of your employees are on the same page and know how to update your database.
+Your fixed asset depreciation software is configured to fit your needs, and things are running smoothly.

-There may be something you missed that could bring your business thousands in tax savings.
-The importance of depreciation as it relates to your assets shouldn’t be overlooked.
+But there may be something you missed that could bring your business thousands in tax savings.
+As a business, you shouldn't overlook the importance of depreciation as it relates to your assets.

-Asset depreciation allows for businesses to use a tax-write off to pay for fixed assets over time.
-This process can be used in both taxes and accounting, and can be applied to the cost of buildings, vehicles, equipment, furniture, machines, and even software.
+Asset depreciation allows businesses to use a tax write-off to pay for fixed assets over time.
+This depreciation of fixed assets in both taxes and accounting can be applied to the cost of buildings, vehicles, equipment, furniture, machines, and even software.

 This process doesn't create a source of revenue.
 Rather, it is a process that allows a company to see the use of an asset's value over time and use that information to report actual asset expenses compared to just the cost of purchasing the asset.

 There are three important factors when calculating depreciation:

 - Useful life: The amount of time a company expects an asset to be productive.
 Depreciation is calculated during this time period.

 - Salvage value: When a business gets rid of an asset, it could sell it for a reduced amount.
 This amount is called the salvage value.
 Overall depreciation is figured out by subtracting the salvage value from the asset cost.